souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_S19_Project_Web_Services_with_Spring_Boot_and_JPA_Hibernate/webServices/README.md

 :ballot_box_with_check: Implement the Domain Model;<br/>
 :ballot_box_with_check: Configure the Test Database (H2);<br/>
 :ballot_box_with_check: Populate the Database;<br/>
-- CRUD - Create, Retrieve, Update, Delete;
+- CRUD - Create, Read, Update and Delete;
 - Exception Handling.